matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 to generate a single `DataTable` or running multiple log aggregation queries to generate multiple `DataTable`s and multiple metrics.

-It is up to you as a developer to find the balance between efficiency (executing the fewest log aggregation queries overall) and modularity (having `RecordBuilders` that individually do as little as possible).
+It is up to you as a developer to find the balance between efficiency (executing the fewest log aggregation queries overall) and modularity (having `RecordBuilder`s that individually do as little as possible).

 Once you've identified the `RecordBuilder`s you'll need, create empty classes for them in a `RecordBuilders` subfolder of your plugin.
 For example, `/path/to/matomo/plugins/MyPlugin/RecordBuilders/MyRecordBuilder`.